curityio/nginx-lua-phantom-token-plugin/README.md

 ### OpenResty

-If using OpenResty, then first configure a cache for introspection results:
+If using OpenResty, then first configure the cache for introspection results:

 ```nginx
 http {